refinedev/refine/documentation/docs/packages/documentation/routers/remix-router.md

 On the server-side `authProvider`'s `check` function inside server side functions (`loader`) to redirect unauthorized users to other pages using `redirect` from `@remix-run/node`.

 :::info

-Using a server side approach is recommended but you can use any approach you want.
+For page level access control, server-side approach is recommended.

 :::

 ### Server Side Authentication with `createCookieSessionStorage`